palak-b19/Algorithm-Design-and-Analysis/README.md

 # Algorithm-Design-and-Analysis

-Solutions to lab assignments and thoery assignments of Algorithm Design and Analysis Course ( CSE222 course offered  during Winter Semester, 2024 at IIIT Delhi)
+Solutions to lab assignments and theory assignments of the Algorithm Design and Analysis Course ( CSE222 course offered  during Winter Semester, 2024 at IIIT Delhi)